Create a high quality invoice now!Make an Invoice Now

 Due to the varying types of materials and load sizes a removal business may be tasked with hauling-away, companies often make use of add-on fees, hourly rates, cost per truckload, the price per cubic feet, and other charging methods to ensure they are fairly reimbursed for the work completed.

-Difficulty of reaching material to be removed – For customers that have their junk, trash, or belongings in areas that require the climbing of steps or in difficult-to-reach areas, removal companies often charge an add-on fee, increase the cost per cubic yard, or charge a higher hourly rate to account for the additional time taken for the job.
+- The difficulty of reaching the material to be removed – For customers that have their junk, trash, or belongings in areas that require the climbing of steps or in difficult-to-reach areas, removal companies often charge an add-on fee, increase the cost per cubic yard, or charge a higher hourly rate to account for the additional time taken for the job.

-Disposal/recycling costs – Certain materials, such as rock and metals, appliances (e.g. refrigerators), and large items such as sofas or pianos often are charged differently at waste facilities for the special disposal processes they may require.
-Because the junk removal companies pay this fee during drop-off, the cost should be tacked-on to the total invoice amount.
+- Disposal/recycling costs – Certain materials, such as rock and metals, appliances (e.g. refrigerators), and large items such as sofas or pianos are charged differently at waste facilities for the special disposal processes they may require.
+Because the junk removal companies pay this fee during drop-off, the cost should be added to the total invoice amount.